Koenkk/zigbee2mqtt.io/docs/devices/ZNLDP13LM.md

 ---
-title: "Xiaomi ZNLDP13LM control via MQTT"
+title: "Aqara ZNLDP13LM control via MQTT"
-description: "Integrate your Xiaomi ZNLDP13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara ZNLDP13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-01-31T17:42:44
 pageClass: device-page
 ---